Frequently Asked Questions

 How many students and alumni typically participate in the Mentoring Program?

-We typically have about 130 alumni mentors and 150 student protégés participating in the Mentoring Program.
-Some mentors are willing to mentor more than one student.
-We anticipate that the program will continue to involve more alumni over time and serve additional students.
+This year, we have approximately 225 students and alumni participating in the Mentoring Program.
+We anticipate that the program will continue to serve additional students and involve more alumni over time.

 How do I get involved?

-To get involved, complete the online form.
-We will send you more information about the 2014-2015 Mentoring Program in spring 2014.
-The “Call for Mentors” will come in the form of an e-mail.
+Share your interest in the program with the Smeal Alumni Relations office (email@example.com).
+A “Call for Mentors” will come in the form of an e-mail in April.
 Once you receive that e-mail, there will be directions to complete a brief online application.
-The mentoring matches will be made during the late summer and early fall by the Smeal Alumni Relations Office.
+The mentoring matches will be made during the summer by the Smeal Alumni Relations office.